-DATA FLOWS IN SAP DATASPHERE (DWC) – Part 3: Using SQL Table Functions and incorporate them into your Data Flow
+DATA FLOWS IN SAP DATASPHERE (DSP) – Part 3: Using SQL Table Functions and incorporate them into your Data Flow

 Disclaimer